sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

     }];
 }
 ```
+#### Bluetooth pairing
+Before proceeding with the integration and testing, make sure you have paired the card reader in the bluetooth settings on your iOS device.
+ 1. Make sure the device is charged and turned on.
+ 2. Press '0' key on the card reader for 5 sec and make sure the card reader has entered the pairing mode (there will be a corresponding sign on the screen).
+ 3. Go to the bluetooth settings of your iOS device and turn on bluetooth.
+ 4. Select the "discovered" payleven card reader and follow the instructions on both devices to finish the pairing process.

 #### Select a device
 Once a `PLVPayleven` instance is created you need to select the card reader for future payments.
 Please remember to select a device every time you start a new session.